Your accountLog in Basket Search

 Do you know any more about the origins of this picture, or do you have copies of any of the posters said to have been printed about it?
 Perhaps if you live(d) in the Worcester area – or what used to be the EFDSS western area – it might bring back a memory?
 Since the picture never seems to have appeared at Cecil Sharp House, maybe it was displayed nearer to where the artist created it?

-If you can throw any further light on this fascinating picture, please contact the Vaughan Williams Memorial Library: This email address is being protected from spambots.
-You need JavaScript enabled to view it. or 020 7485 2206.
+If you can throw any further light on this fascinating picture, please contact the Vaughan Williams Memorial Library: [email protected] or 020 7485 2206.

 Contact us